DataMa-Solutions/docs/core_app/new/prep/dataset.md

 If a dimension is continuous (i.e. numeric) and has more than 6 possible values, it will get discrete by a partition algorithm, in order to be able to compute mix effects & performance.

 Number of dimension are theoretically unlimited.
-However, as your data set get bigger and bigger when you add new dimensions, you may want to limit yourself to a set of 3 to 8 dimensions, just for performance reasons.
+However, as your dataset get bigger and bigger when you add new dimensions, you may want to limit yourself to a set of 3 to 8 dimensions, just for performance reasons.

 <br/>